yiangmeng/data-analytics-lab/Lab4/README.md

 ## Deploying Amazon Redshift Cluster

-In this section you will use the CloudFormation template to create Amazon RedShift cluster resources.
+In this section you will use a CloudFormation template to create an Amazon RedShift cluster.
 The template will also install [pgweb](https://github.com/sosedoff/pgweb), SQL Client for PostgreSQL, in an  Amazon EC2 instance to connect and run your queries on the launched Amazon Redshift cluster.

 Alternatively, you can connect to the Amazon Redshift cluster using standard SQL Clients such as SQL Workbench/J. For more information refer http://docs.aws.amazon.com/redshift/latest/mgmt/connecting-using-workbench.html.

 1. Login in to your AWS console and open the [Amazon CloudFormation Dashboard](https://ap-southeast-1.console.aws.amazon.com/cloudformation/home?region=ap-southeast-1])
 2. Click **Create Stack**